To build or not to build?

 TWO YEARS LATER– LESSONS AND OPPORTUNITIES IN A POST-SANDY WORLD

-NJIT’s Center for Resilient Design, in cooperation with the AIA Regional Recovery Working Group and NJ State League of Municipalities will host a summit on the two year anniversary of Superstorm Sandy to convene N.J.
+NJIT’s Center for Resilient Design, in cooperation with the AIA Regional Recovery Working Group and NJ State League of Municipalities hosted a summit on the two year anniversary of Superstorm Sandy to convene N.J.
 Mayors and other public officials, design professionals and others to address lessons and opportunities following the worst natural disaster in New Jersey history.
 Read More.

 Tom Dallessio was quoted in today’s Star-Ledger, addressing the critical challenges of making bay communities more resilient.
 Read More.